By J. L. Starkey

 Since Cap was apparently never heard from again after 1906, it was logical for relatives to assume he perished in the earthquake.
 A check of obituaries supports this theory, since he was not listed as a survivor when his siblings died.

 But something didn’t add up from the very beginning of this story.
 Cap came from a large family, and that family was in the news…often.
-People knew the Lilly family of Jennings County, to put it simply.
-Weddings were announced, deaths were reported, and from time to time, bits of family information made the society pages.
+To put it simply?
+People knew the Lilly family of Jennings County.
+Weddings were announced, deaths were reported, and from time to time, bits of family gossip made the society pages.

 But Cap’s death, in one of the worst disasters in American history?
 That warranted not even a mention in hometown papers.
 Not one single word.